JOB OPENINGS

 Compensation & Benefits:

-• Compensation: Starting salary is $58,155.
-This position is a full-time position and compensation is made according to the Wage Administration Plan that became effective on August 1, 2007 (as revised on April 22, 2019).
+• Compensation: This is a full-time position and compensation is made according to the WTLS Salary Scale that became effective on April 28, 2025.$75,600-$92,000 DOE.

-HOW TO APPLY: For Memphis positions, apply by following this link.
-Applications will be accepted, and interviews scheduled on a rolling basis until the position is filled.
 Applicants are encouraged to apply as soon as possible.
 No inquires accepted.
 Only applicants scheduled for interviews will be notified.

 WTLS provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetic information.